Recipes for the Best Asian Inspired Cocktails in Bangkok

 I’ve been eager to gather these recipes for the best Asian inspired cocktails in Bangkok for some time.
 Aside from martinis before dinner we are wine drinkers.
-We will always order a bottle of wine with dinner or glasses of matching wines if it’s a degustation menu.
-Except when we’re in Asia.
+We’ll always order a bottle of wine with dinner or glasses of matching wines if it’s a degustation menu.
+Except in Asia.

-Because nobody makes cocktails like Asians bartenders and Bangkok’s bartenders make the most delicious cocktails of all, using quintessentially local ingredients like lemongrass, lychee, ginger, and even galangal, in their cocktails.
+Because nobody makes cocktails like Asians bartenders and Bangkok’s bartenders make the most delicious cocktails of all, using quintessentially local ingredients like lemongrass, lychee, ginger, galangal, and even chilli in their cocktails.

-Some of the cocktails are inspired by Thai dishes, which is why Thailand is probably one of the few places in the world where we’d sip a cocktail with our meal.
+Some of the cocktails are inspired by dishes, which is why Thailand, along with other Southeast Asian countries, is probably one of the few places in the world where we’d sip a cocktail with our meal.
 Try any one of the drinks below with a spicy Asian dish and you’ll understand what we mean.
 They go brilliantly together.
 Don’t agree?
 Let us know.

 Cocktail: Soul Punch

 Creators: Markus Bernthaler and owner Jarrett Wrisely, who explains how it came about: “Marcus is a great bartender – I gave him a framework of ingredients and alcohols to work with and we went from there.
 This was certainly the most fun part of the restaurant’s pre-opening period – drinking lots, and lots, and then a few more cocktails.”